 If you are an inventor, especially, if you are an engineer or engineering student engaged in inventing, you need to know about affordable patenting in the US.

-I was granted four US patents and at least one more is pending.
+I was granted four US patents.
 You can click here to visit the website for three of my patents.